 Why You'll Love This Recipe:

-- It's so easy with seasoning you probably already have in the pantry
+- Quick and Easy with Minimal Ingredients.
+It's so easy with seasoning you probably already have in the pantry.
+Plus, only 15 minutes to make this sautéed chicken.

-- This chicken breast pairs with lots of dishes
+- Versatile.
+This chicken breast pairs with lots of different dishes, from salads to pastas, sandwiches, quesadillas and more.

-- Chicken is healthy and full of protein, which will keep you full longer
+- Healthy.
+Chicken is healthy and full of protein, which will keep you full longer, so fuel up.

-- This recipe is great for meal prep on Sunday so you can whip up easy meals throughout the week
+- Use for Meal Prep.
+This recipe is great for meal prep on Sunday so you can whip up easy meals throughout the week.
+If it's ready and in the fridge, it's more likely you will eat healthier.

-Serve it on top of my pasta penne primavera, coconut rice or mushroom zucchini pasta!
+Serve this Sauteed Chicken on top of this pasta penne primavera, coconut rice or mushroom zucchini pasta!

 The Ingredients:

 Chicken Breast- The main character of this dish.
-I am super picky when it comes to chicken and I absolutely love Smart Chicken (they didn't pay me to say that).
-It honestly tastes so much better than other chicken breast, and I really suggest trying it if you have the chance to.
-It is always very clean and trimmed, so I barely have to cut off anything.
+I am super picky when it comes to chicken and I absolutely love the Smart Chicken brand.
+It honestly tastes so much better than other chicken breast because it is air chilled chicken, and I really suggest trying it if you have the chance to.
+It is always very clean and trimmed, so I barely have to trim off anything.

-Olive Oil- Healthy Oil known for it's healthy fats and anti-inflammatory properties.
+Olive Oil- An Oil known for it's healthy fats and anti-inflammatory properties.
 With a burning point of up to 400 degrees, olive oil is a great choice for sautéing chicken.

-Try pairing this chicken with my 5 minute Gremolada Sauce Recipe.
+Try pairing this chicken with my 5 minute Gremolada Sauce Recipe or Bruschetta Burrata!

 Step 1: Combine the garlic salt, oregano, thyme, onion powder and salt and pepper into a bowl and stir to incorporate.

-Step 7: Remove to a plate and allow it to rest for about 5 minutes before serving.
+Step 5: Remove to a plate and allow it to rest for about 5 minutes before serving.
+Then, serve and enjoy!

 Recipe FAQs: